 \begin{lemma}[\cite{kaplan,sl2anddeg}] For any $g=g_\R e^\lambda$, $g_\R\in G_\R$, $\lambda\in \Lambda$, the mixed Hodge metric on $\eg_\C$ changes equivariantly:

 and hence $g:T_F(D)\to T_{g\cdot F}(D)$ is an isometry. \end{lemma}

-\begin{rmk} (1) In~\cite{knu,knu2}, the authors consider a different metric on $D$ which is obtained by replacing the bigrading \eqref{eqn:DelSplit} attached to $(F,W)$ by the bigrading attached to the {\it canonical} or {\it $sl_2$-splitting} of $(F,W)$.
-They then twist this metric by a distance to the boundary function in order to its extension to the boundary (\S 4,\cite{knu2}).
-In particular, although the resulting metric on $D$ in invariant under $G_{\R}$, it is no longer true that $g\in\exp(\Lambda)$ induces an isometry from $T_F(D)$ to $T_{g\cdot F}(D)$.
+\begin{rmk} (1) In~\cite{knu,knu2}, the authors consider a different metric on $D$ which is obtained by replacing the bigrading \eqref{eqn:DelSplit} attached to $(F,W)$ by the bigrading attached to the \emph{canonical} or \emph{ $\slgr 2$-splitting} of $(F,W)$.
+They then twist this metric by a distance to the boundary function \cite[\S 4]{knu2}.
 The metric of~\cite{knu,knu2} is not quasi-isometric to the metric considered in this paper except when $D$ is pure.
 See \cite{nilp} for details on the geometry of this metric.\\ (2) The previous Lemma implies that, understanding how the decomposition appearing in Theorem~\ref{group-decomp} depends on $F\in D$ up to second order is sufficient to compute the curvature of $D$ (cf.\cite{deligne}). \end{rmk}

 For future use, we introduce the subalgebras

 Then, recalling the definition \eqref{eqn:lambda} of $\Lambda$, we have a splitting

 and we let